MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-introduction.md

 ## Prerequisites

-To successfully complete this tutorial, you need a A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity).
+To successfully complete this tutorial, you need a [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity).

 ## Next steps